hackingmaterials/matminer/docs_rst/featurizer_summary.rst

      - Smooth overlap of atomic positions (interface via dscribe).
    * - :code:`GlobalInstabilityIndex`
      - The global instability index of a structure.
+   * - :code:`StructuralComplexity`
+     - Shannon information entropy of a structure.